QpxDesign/qpxdesign/README.md

 ## hi, i'm quinn patwardhan.

 ### About Me
-I'm a high school junior in Washington, DC.
+I'm a high school senior in Washington, DC.
 My hobbies include skateboarding, photography, graphic design, 3D printing, and programming.
 I am a die-hard Ravens fan and an environmentalist.
 I play ultimate frisbee.
 I am an apsiring Software Engineer and Comedy Writer.
 See below for some of what i'm up to in and out of school:
 - Current Intern at Georgetown University Department of Computer Science's InfoSense Artificial Intelligence Research Lab
-- Developed two IOS/Android Train-Tracker Apps with 9,000+ total downloads and dozens of daily users
+- Developed two IOS/Android Train-Tracker Apps with 20,000+ total downloads and 500+ daily users
 - Founder, Co-Head, & Lead Developer of School CS Club
 - I've appeared in the New York Times